-AVIXA™, the Audiovisual and Integrated Experience Association, has published the monthly Pro-AV Business Index since September 2016, gauging sales and employment indicators for the pro-AV industry.
-The Index is calculated from a monthly survey tracking trends.
-Two diffusion indexes are created using this data, the AV Sales Index (AVI-S) and AV Employment Index (AVI-E).
-The diffusion index is calculated based on the positive response frequency from those who indicated their business had 5 percent or more increases in billings/sales from the prior month plus half of the neutral response.
-An index of 50 indicates firms saw no increase or decline in the business activity; an index over 50 indicates an increase, while an index under 50 indicates a decline.
+AVIXA™, the Audiovisual and Integrated Experience Association, has published the monthly Pro AV Business Index since September 2016, gauging sales and employment indicators for the pro AV industry.
+The index is calculated from a monthly survey that tracks trends.
+Two diffusion indexes are created using the data, the AV Sales Index (AVI-S) and AV Employment Index (AVI-E).
+The diffusion indexes are calculated based on the positive response frequency from those who indicated their business had 5 percent or more increase in billings/sales from the prior month plus half of the neutral response.
+An index of 50 indicates firms saw no increase or decline in the business activity; an index of more than 50 indicates an increase, while an index less than 50 indicates a decline.

 1 Global regions include Europe, Latin America, Middle East/Africa, Asia-Pacific

-The survey behind the AVIXA Pro-AV Business Index was fielded to 682 members of the AVIXA AV Intelligence Panel (AVIP), September 26 – October 5, 2018.
-A total of 165 AVIP members completed the survey.
-Only respondents who are service providers and said they were “moderately” to “extremely” familiar with their companies’ business conditions were factored in Index calculations.
-The AV Sales and AV Employment Indexes are computed as a diffusion index, with the monthly score calculated as the percentage of firms reporting a significant increase, plus half the percentage of firms reporting no change.
+The survey behind the AVIXA Pro-AV Business Index was fielded to 2,000 members of the AVIXA Insights Community between October 28, 2020 and November 3, 2020.
+A total of 316 Insights Community members completed the survey.
+Only respondents who are service providers and said they were “moderately” to “extremely” familiar with their company’s business conditions were factored in index calculations.
+The AV Sales and AV Employment Indexes are computed as diffusion indexes, with the monthly score calculated as the percentage of firms reporting a significant increase plus half the percentage of firms reporting no change.
 Comparisons are always made to the previous month.
 Diffusion indexes, typically centered at a score of 50, are used frequently to measure change in economic activity.
 If an equal share of firms reports an increase as reports a decrease, the score for that month will be 50.
-A score above 50 indicates that firms in aggregate are reporting an increase in activity that month compared to the previous month, while a score below 50 indicates a decrease in activity.
-Any score above 50 indicates an increase in sales/billings.
+A score higher than 50 indicates that firms in aggregate are reporting an increase in activity that month compared to the previous month, while a score lower than 50 indicates a decrease in activity.
+Any score higher than 50 indicates an increase in activity.

-The AVIXA AV Intelligence Panel (AVIP) is a research community of industry volunteers willing to share their insights on a regular basis to create actionable information.
-Members of the panel are asked to participate in a short, two-to-three-minute monthly survey designed to gauge business sentiment and trends in the AV industry.
-Surveys may be taken via your phone or computer.
-In return for their time and effort, AVIXA AV Intelligence Panel members will be eligible to:
+The AVIXA AV Intelligence Panel (AVIP) is now part of AVIXA’s Insights Community, a research group of industry volunteers willing to share their insights on a regular basis to create actionable information.
+Members of the community are asked to participate in a short, two-to-three-minute monthly survey designed to gauge business sentiment and trends in the AV industry.
+Community members will also have the opportunity to participate in discussions, polls and surveys.